Uthman ibn Ali: Biography

-He was son of Ali and Fatima bint Hizam.
+He was the son of Ali and Fatima bint Hizam.
 Apparently, 'Uthman did not get married and had no children.
-Ali named his son Uthman after Uthman ibn Maz'un according to shia narration.
+In a weak narration, Ali named his son Uthman after Uthman ibn Maz'un according to shia narration.

 Uthman's mother, Fatima, was the daughter of Hizam ibn Khalid ibn Rabi'a from the Arab tribe of Banu Kilab.
 She was the mother of three more sons of Ali, namely Abbas, Abdullah, and Ja'far, and for this reason she became known as Umm al-Banin.

-Martyrdom
+Death

-Uthman went to the battlefield reciting the following Rajaz: “Verily I am Uthman the possessor of glory, my master is Ali the executor of virtuous deeds, this is Husayn the master of fairness, the master of the young and old”.
+Uthman went to the battlefield saying: "I am Uthman the possessor of glory, my master is Ali the executor of virtuous deeds, this is Husayn the master of fairness, the master of the young and old".
 Khawli ibn Yazid al-Asbahi shot an arrow at Uthman's forehead resulting in him falling off his horse.
-Then, a man from Banu Darim tribe beheaded him.
+Then a man from the Banu Darim tribe beheaded him.